 Trusts that are excluded from registration and common grey areas

 There are clear exclusions and a few grey areas that commonly confuse families.
-We summarise the typical categories and show where you should check further.
+We summarise the typical categories below and highlight where you should check further or seek specialist advice.

-Special family examples: bereaved minor arrangements, vulnerable beneficiary funds, Child Trust Funds and Junior ISAs are often excluded.
-Will-related settlements that are wound up within two years of death may also be outside the list if assets and funds are fully distributed.
+Special family examples: bereaved minor trusts, trusts for vulnerable beneficiaries (such as disabled person’s trusts), Child Trust Funds and Junior ISAs are often excluded.
+Will trusts where the personal representatives distribute all assets to the beneficiaries within two years of the deceased’s death are also generally outside the registration requirement.

 | Exclusion | Typical example | When action may still be needed |